-- Subjects may be studied at any appropriate level and multilevel study is possible.
+Subjects may be studied at any appropriate level and multilevel study is possible.
 Only two Art subjects may be studied in one year so as to manage workload.

 At Year 12 students will generally be working towards Level 2 for the National Certificate of Educational Achievement.
 In most subjects (except RE & Outdoor Education) there will be a combination of internally and externally assessed standards.
-For a student to achieve a Level 2 Certificate she must accumulate 80 credits, 60 of which must be from - standards.
 For a student to achieve a Level 2 Certificate she must accumulate 80 credits, 60 of which must be from Level 2 Standards plus 20 from Level 1 or 3.
 She must also have gained L1 literacy and numeracy (10 credits each).
 It is important to note that to gain University Entrance students must gain 5 reading and 5 writing credits at Level 2 in English as well as the 10 credits in Numeracy at Level 1.